 Makiki Joe's Beach Rentals

-Makiki Joe's is located on the beach and is where you will rent single and double kayaks, snorkel sets, stand up paddle boards, beach umbrellas, canoe adventures, and paddle board lessons.
-Makiki Joe's is open from 8:00 am - 5:00 pm.
+Makiki Joe's is located on the beach and is where you will rent snorkel sets, stand up paddle boards, beach umbrellas, canoe adventures, and paddle board lessons.
+Boogie boards, sand toys, and life jackets are complimentary for Aulani Resort guests.